If you are not able to choose between Jameson Distillery and Guinness Storehouse, you aren’t alone.

 The two attractions are 1.5 Kms (almost 1 Mile) apart, and it takes approximately 20 minutes to walk the distance.

 Guinness Storehouse opens early at 9.30 am and closes at 5 pm, every day of the week.
 The last entry is at 5 pm.

 However, Jameson Distillery starts a bit late at 10 am and its closing time depends on the season – during summer it closes at 6 pm and in winter at 5.30 pm.

 On Friday and Saturday, Jameson stays open for an hour longer in the evening.

 Both the attractions offer their branded drinks as complimentary during the tour.

 At Jameson, one gets to do a comparative whiskey tasting (if the Jameson Ambassador selects you), and at the end of the tour, everybody gets a complimentary Jameson whiskey drink.

 If you want, after or before your tour, you can buy all of their whiskies from the gift shop.

-Visitors also complimentary pint of the Guinness dark beer at the end of the tour.
+Visitors also enjoy the complimentary pint of the Guinness dark beer at the end of the tour.

-If you need more, you can buy more at the Gravity Bar.
+If you need more, you can buy at the Gravity Bar.